Frequently Asked Questions

 What happens to our water if we do not reuse it in the Big Bear Valley?

 Currently, our wastewater is treated to the minimum level required for agricultural irrigation, and all our recycled water is piped out of the Big Bear Valley for reuse or disposal in Lucerne Valley.
 The current level of treatment is not suitable for any of our water needs in the Big Bear Valley and we are essentially losing this vital water resource until investments are made to enable more advanced treatment of this water source for reuse in our community.
-Replenish Big Bear will recover more than 600 million gallons of water each year for Big Bear Valley.
+Replenish Big Bear will recover approximately 650 million gallons of water each year for Big Bear Valley.

 How is recycled water produced?